riogroup/SORA_docs/docs/core/overview.rst

 ----------------

 The SORA package is hosted on a |GitHub| repository.
-It was developed with support of the |LuckyStar|, that agglomerates the efforts of the Paris, Granada, and Rio teams.
+It was developed with support of the |LuckyStar|, that agglomerates the efforts of the Paris, Granada, and Rio teams :superscript:`(1)`.
 The |LuckyStar| is funded by the ERC (European Research Council) under the European Community’s H2020 (2014-2020/ERC Grant Agreement No. 669416).
 Also, this project is supported by |LIneA| (Laboratório Interinstitucional de e-Astronomia), INCT do e-Universo (CNPQ grants 465376/2014-2), by FAPESP (proc.
 2018/11239-8), by CNPQ (proc.
-300472/2020-0), and by CAPES-PRINT/UNESP (88887.571156/2020-00) in Brazil.
+300472/2020-0, 150612/2020-6), and by CAPES-PRINT/UNESP (88887.571156/2020-00) in Brazil.

 .. image:: images/Thanks.png
   :width: 800
   :align: center
   :alt: Acknowledgements

-**Figure 2:** The SORA team thanks the following institutions, groups and projects for their support:
+**Figure 2:** The SORA team thanks the following institutions, groups and projects for their
-ERC Lucky Star, LIneA/Brazil, INCT do e-Universo/Brazil, UNESP/Brazil, GDOP/Brazil, Observatoire
+support: ERC Lucky Star, LIneA/Brazil, INCT do e-Universo/Brazil, UNESP/Brazil, GDOP/Brazil,
-de Paris/France, Observatório Nacional/Brazil and CNPq/Brazil.
+Observatoire de Paris/France, Observatório Nacional/Brazil and CNPq/Brazil.

+:superscript:`(1)` The Paris, Granada, and Rio teams are professionals astronomers affiliated mainly in the following
+institutions:

+* LESIA - Observatoire de Paris, France;
+* Institut Polytechnique des Sciences Avancées, France;
+* IMCCE - Observatoire de Paris, France;
+* Instituto de Astrofísica de Andalucía, Spain;
+* Laboratório Interinstitucional de e-Astronomia, Brazil;
+* INCT do e-Universo, Brazil;
+* Observatório Nacional/MCTI, Brazil;
+* Federal University of Technology - Paraná, Brazil;
+* UNESP - São Paulo State University, Brazil;
+* Universidade Federal do Rio de Janeiro - Observatório do Valongo, Brazil;

 .. |BS2011| raw:: html